mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 [00:00:00](https://www.youtube.com/watch?v=MQrLBYhvGyA&t=00h00m00s)

-Repeatable fields were once widely used in JCB’s Component Area to manage collections of related values.
+Repeatable fields were once widely used in JCB's Component Area to manage collections of related values.
 However, these fields have now been **entirely replaced** with **SubForm fields** and dedicated tables.

 ### Why the Change Was Necessary